MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/snap.md

 # Snap Package

 {% hint style="info" %}
-The Snap package is considered an Alpha release.
-It is being actively developed however a number of known issues are listed below.
+The Snap package is considered a pre-Alpha release - in short it does not yet work.
+It has a number of known major usability issues listed below.
 {% endhint %}

 If your system already supports the Snap ecosystem, Mycroft will be available in your Software Store.
 You can also install it manually by running: